oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 ### Accessing the OpenAPI documentation

+  1. Make sure that the storefront microservcies is running.

-  1. The generated OpenAPI documentation can be accessed using curl
+  2. The generated OpenAPI documentation can be accessed using curl

   - `curl http://localhost:8080/openapi`